ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 https://user-images.githubusercontent.com/114244957/192008665-03610ff3-35b6-4875-a315-2be82404f6b8.mov

 The change of light is not stable due to the influence from the ambient light.
 When we change from cursor to actual "O"-scope, the performace is significently better.
+The code is similar to "O"-scope.
+It will be explained in the next section.

 ### Section 4.3 "O"-scope

 https://user-images.githubusercontent.com/114244957/192009585-8e16aa02-4ae2-436a-bc81-8f75ac29507c.mov

 ### Section 4.4 RGB Reader with gesture function